WEC-Sim/WEC-Sim/docs/_include/pto.rst

 **Simulink Model**

-Step 1 through 3 are the same as in :ref:`pto-rm3-hydraulic`.
+Steps 1 through 3 are the same as in :ref:`pto-rm3-hydraulic`.

-* Step 4: Go inside PTO-Sim block and add one bus selector and one selector block.
+* Step 4: Go inside the PTO-Sim block and add one bus selector and one selector block.
 Only velocity is needed for this example meaning velocity should be the only parameter in the selected elements column of the bus selector.
 For the selector, the input port size and selection index should again be